00Markus0/Crypto-Answer/README.md

 #### Results ####

-We used probands to create a [Ground Truth](./docs/Ground-Truth.md) of 100 gold-standard question-answer pairs.
+We used probands to create a [ground truth](./docs/Ground-Truth.md) of 100 gold-standard question-answer pairs.

-With the Ground truth we calculated the exact match values.
-An answer was classified as an exact match, if it included the gold-standard answer precisely.
+With the ground truth we calculated the exact match values.
+An answer was classified as an exact match, if it included the gold standard answer precisely.

 For the [answer distribution](./docs/answer-distribution.md), the probands had to assess if the answers returned by our QA-system to their questions, satisfied their information need and at what rank.